Chiragsuri/IPL_analysis/README.md

 This project wasn’t just about which team won more matches — it was about **uncovering patterns that aren’t obvious casually**, such as:

-- How important is the toss — does winning it actually increase win %?
+- How important is the toss — does winning it actually increase win%?
-- Do batting position mattered in scoring runs?
+- Does batting position matter in scoring runs?
 - Which players are consistent but overlooked?
 - How successful are DRS reviews per team?
 - What’s the typical target score range teams face in chases?
 - Which teams are tactically better at bowling dot balls?
 - Do some teams dominate in catches or commit fewer fielding errors?
-- And lastly on which stadium, most IPL matches were played in those seasons?
+- And lastly, in which stadium were most IPL matches played in those seasons?

 ---